-For decades, surfers have been traveling by air and sea to reach the world-famous waves of Indonesia.
-What started as an undeveloped, wild surfer’s paradise, now exists as a populated retreat mecca where surfers and wellness travelers venture to from all over the world.
-Ulu’s, as it is often affectionally called, is the epicenter of Indonesian surfing, and rightfully so.
+For decades, surfers have been travelling by air and sea to reach the world-famous waves of Indonesia.
+What started as an undeveloped, wild surfer’s paradise now exists as a populated retreat mecca where surfers and wellness travellers venture from all over the world.
+Ulu’s, as it is often affectionally called, is the epicentre of Indonesian surfing, and rightfully so.
 The wave is a hyper consistent left-hander that produces powerful, racing waves with a cavernous barrel section.

-Why is the wave the epicenter of surfing in Indonesia?
+Why is the wave the epicentre of surfing in Indonesia?
 Who surfed it first?
 Find out below!

 While it is commonly known that Bali was discovered as a surf destination in the early 1970s, not many people know that surfers were some of the first westerners to ever set foot on the island.
 Back then, most meals could be purchased for under $1, dirt roads ran where highways now exist, and the main mode of local transportation was a bicycle.
 Uluwatu was first discovered by surfers who had previously surfed in the Kuta area.
 The crew was actually a film crew, filming the 1971 surf classic, Morning of the Earth that was directed by Alby Falzon.

 While filming, the crew stumbled upon the freight train left-handers at Uluwatu.
 To reach the wave, the crew had to descend the cliff by the temple and come out through the cave.
 The first wave ridden at Uluwatu was surfed by Steve Cooney, who was just 15 years old.